 Excellent Bang for Your Buck

 Homes prices are more reasonable in the Finger Lakes than in many metropolitan areas.
-You’d be lucky to find a townhome for $350,000 in the outskirts of a major city, yet you can get a 3-bedroom, 2.5-bath single-family home in our Summer Lake Community for just $357,900.
-The house, located at 649 Autumn Breeze Lane, is set on .3 acres and features a large great room, thoughtfully designed kitchen, first-floor study, basement and luxurious master bedroom suite.
+You’d be lucky to find a townhome for $350,000 in the outskirts of a major city, yet you can get a 3-bedroom, 2.5-bath single family home in our Summer Lake Community for just $357,900.
+The house, located at 649 Autumn Breeze Lane, is set on .3 acres and features a large great room, a thoughtfully designed kitchen, a first-floor study, a basement, and a luxurious master bedroom suite.
 Your money goes farther here, which makes it easier to get the home you truly want instead of settling for a less-than-perfect house.

 Safe, high-quality schools are an important consideration even if you don’t currently have any school-age kids.
 School quality affects housing prices and values and even impacts the reputation of a town or neighborhood.

 Schools in our area are highly rated for academics, sports, safety, and teacher quality.
 Niche.com gives the Webster and Canandaigua school districts an A, while the Fairport Central School District rates an A+.

 Class sizes are low in Finger Lakes schools, with many districts reporting student-teacher ratios as low as 12 to 1.
 The New York State Education Department website provides a search feature that lets you check the stats on schools in towns you’re considering calling home.

 If you hate your current commute, you’ll be amazed at just how easy it is to get to work when you live in the Finger Lakes.
 I-90, I-490, Route 104, and other major highways offer quick, convenient access when commuting to Rochester.
 Although traffic is a little heavier during the morning and evening, rush hour trips are still fairly speedy.